 If you are having problems with your housing situation, it is time to learn about your rights and what can be done to make it better.
 At the Law Offices of Effie Soter, we are dedicated to helping our clients navigate the complexities of housing law in New York.
 Take control of your future.
-Contact attorney Effie Soter today for a free initial consultation or fill out our general or real estate intake form.
+Contact attorney Effie Soter today for a free initial consultation or fill out our general intake form.

 In addition to bankruptcy and immigration, The Law Offices of Effie Soter, PC is concentrated in the area of real estate litigation with a particular emphasis on landlord-tenant disputes.
 The firm handles trials and appeals ranging from routine summary dispossess non-payment of rent to complex lease termination issues in Civil Court as well as cases involving declaratory and injunctive relief and damages in Supreme Court.

 The firm is dedicated to aggressive and results-orientated representation of its clients; and combines a large firm type of attention to detail with small firm personal attention paid to each matter.

 HEAT AND HOT WATER

 In New York City, the Housing Maintenance Code requires that heat must be provided from October 1 through May 31 as follows:

 When the outside temperature is below 55 degrees Fahrenheit, the inside temperature must be at least 68 degrees Fahrenheit.

 When the outside temperature is below 40 degrees Fahrenheit, the inside temperature must be at least 55 degrees Fahrenheit.